Discover Swiss Financial Secrets That Maximize Your Money!

 (Disclosure: Some of the links below may be affiliate links)

-Yapeal is a very recent digital bank introduced to the public in 2020.
-They are the first bank in Switzerland to have a Fintech banking license.
+Yapeal is a very recent digital bank that was introduced to the public in 2020.
+It is the first bank in Switzerland to have a Fintech banking license.

-Yapeal is advertised as the next generation of banking with many features and straightforward onboarding.
-They have a free tier, but several features are not free.
+Yapeal is advertised as the next generation of banking, with many features and straightforward onboarding.
+It has a free tier, but several features are not free.

 In this review, we see precisely what Yapeal is: its features, its price, its advantages and disadvantages, and much more!